Falcon Gold (CVE:FG) Shares Down 25% – Should You Sell?

-Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s share price traded down 25% during trading on Saturday .
+Shares of Falcon Gold Corp.
+(CVE:FG – Get Free Report) dropped 25% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-235,540 shares changed hands during trading, a decline of 44% from the average session volume of 420,415 shares.
+Approximately 235,540 shares changed hands during mid-day trading, a decline of 44% from the average daily volume of 420,415 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Company Profile